tlhakhan/virtualmachine-builder/README.md

 ## Getting started
 1. Get the ISO files or vendor files.
 Each `<os>/<version>` folder in `templates` has a README document for additional reference.
 1. Run `mount_iso_folders.sh` to mount ISO files to a path local `iso` folder.
+1. Run one of the two methods below.

 ### Container method
-1. Run `builder.sh`.
+1. Run `builder.sh` script.
 1. It will build a container image with its run-time dependencies called `packer-esxi`.
-  1. It will create a named volume `packer_env` and mount it to `/packer_env` in a container.
+u.
+It will create a named volume `packer_env` and mount it to `/packer_env` in a container.
 1. It will start the `packer-esxi` container.
-Any additional arguments given to `docker_run.sh` is passed to the container.
-This can be used to override default vars in `build.yml` playbook by using `-e` extra vars flag.
+Any additional arguments given to `builder.sh` is passed to the container's entrypoint.
+This can be used to override default vars in `build.yml` playbook by using `-e` extra vars flags.

 ### Non-container method
 1. Install the run-time package dependencies listed in `packages` file.
 1. Run `ansible-playbook build.yml`.
 A local `packer_env` folder is created to store the packer environment variables, it is gitignored by default.
+The default vars in `build.yml` can be overridden by using `-e` extra vars flags.

 ## File list
 file | description